Prince Alfonso Carlos, Duke of Anjou and San Jaime: Financial status

-Until 1914 the couple remained in excellent financial position.
+Until 1914 the couple remained in an excellent financial position.
 Their source of income was mostly profits generated by rural economy related to the Ebenzweier and Puchheim estates, e.g. the former comprised some 1,000 hectares of forests alone.
 Their rural possessions were exempted from fiscal and other obligations, as they enjoyed extraterritorial status, granted by the ruling Habsburg branch to own relatives.
 The rural profits were generated by usual large-scale agricultural businesses, including production and sales of dairies, horticultural products, grain, cattle and even flowers.
 Other income was produced by rental of premises in Vienna and Graz and by various securities; some of them were issued by institutions operating abroad, e.g. in Russia.
 In the 1910s and on suggestion of a trusted Spanish adviser, most of these papers were deposed in Swiss banks.

 In the Republican Austria the couple suffered financial problems, especially in the early 1920s; they were the result of new social and fiscal regulations, inflation and loss of extraterritoriality.
-Thanks to efforts of the Madrid diplomacy the privileged status was restored to some estates and Ebenzweier was leased to Spanish embassy, yet they were still threatened by expropriation.
+Thanks to efforts of the Madrid diplomacy the privileged status was restored to some estates and Ebenzweier was leased to the Spanish embassy, yet they were still threatened by expropriation.
 Due to labor legislation the rural economy was barely making any profit, rental became commercially difficult and securities, located abroad, were hardly accessible.
-Facing total financial breakdown the couple accepted measures like cutting down trees for timber, regular sales of plots and Graz estates, and even sales of personal belongings like jewelry and art.
+Facing total financial breakdown the couple accepted measures like cutting down park trees for timber, regular sales of plots and Graz estates, and even sales of personal belongings like jewelry and art.
 During a few years they refrained from purchase of new clothing; in Vienna they always travelled on foot and during train journeys they regularly took 3rd class.
 They reduced personal staff to 3 servants and at time suffered cold due to economizing on heating.
-Since the early 1930s their status improved slightly; political changes in Austria produced less restrictive policy, and as king Alfonso was aided financially by the Carlist organization in Spain.
+In the early 1930s their status improved slightly; political changes in Austria produced less restrictive policy, and as king Alfonso was aided financially by the Carlist organization in Spain.